Paul’s Prescription for Purtiy

 Purity Practiced Through Patience

-Paul's prescription for purity starts with patience—be patient in physical intimacy.
+Paul's prescription for purity is practiced through patience.
 In verse 1, “It is good for a man not to have sexual relations with a woman.”
-The Greek word kalos means good, the opposite of kakos (evil).
-Not touching intimately is not just helpful; the opposite is wicked.
+The Greek word kalos means good—the opposite of kakos, evil.
+Refraining isn't just helpful; the opposite is wicked.

-You won't miss out on marital intimacy by waiting—God programmed sexuality to ignite in marriage.
-Premarital activity risks uniting sin with God-given desire, which you can't repent of, only redirect.
+You won't miss out on marital intimacy by waiting.
+God programmed sexuality to ignite in marriage's proper context, glorifying Him.
+Premarital activity risks uniting awakened passion with sin.

 Purity Practiced Through Marriage